miklevin/MikeLev.in/_posts/2024-11-03-api-enabling-llm-ghost.md

 sort_order: 1
 ---

+## WebSocket messages can directly manipulate the DOM when properly formatted

+Here's a little paragraph for you I call ***"let's not bury the lead"***.
+You heard me right.
+WebSocket messages can directly manipulate the DOM when properly formatted.
+And as you know, browsers can execute JavaScript.
+Shhhhh!
+Don't say that too loud.
+Skynet might hear.
+A billion browsers suddenly became an extension of its body... but no, I kid, I kid... he says as he rolls up his sleeves and gives his modest little local ***gemma:2b or (or not 2b?)*** precisely that ability.

 ## LLM Controls Browser for HTMX Proof of Concept

+> This picks-up mid-conversation from yesterday.
+It's an abrupt start to the
+> flow here, but arrow-left in my blog if you want context.

 I like it!
 But keep in mind we've got to race to the HTMX proof of concept win.
 I know we did all that talk about success assured and the 1901 wind tunnel